Subzero-ftspdev/admin-builder-wordpress/readme.txt

   = 1.1.3 =
   The ability to manage active settings from the database has been introduced.
 There's a new administration panel page called Admin Builder that allows you to delete any Plugin or Theme related Setting from the database that you are not usin.

+  = 1.1.4 =
+  Added Rest Api routes functionality with the

+  = 1.1.5 =
+  Added routes php file ... missed in the previous version update

 == Arbitrary section ==